 A big difference between video searching on Google and Bing is Bing's video preview feature which can display previews right on the Bing search results page for videos hosted on select sites such as YouTube.

 Previews up until now were not exactly large in size, but still better than no previews at all, as previewing may speed up the search for videos as it allows you to quickly preview a video to find out it if is suitable.

 Microsoft a few days ago announced a number of changes on the official Bing Community Blog.
-Troy Ma from the Bing Multimedia team revealed those changes in the blog post.
+Troy Ma from the Bing Multimedia team revealed those changes in a blog post.

-Probably the biggest change from a user's point of view is that video previews have been updated on Bing, so that they now play in larger preview windows on the main search results page.
+Probably the biggest change from a user's point of view is that video previews have been updated on Bing so that they now play in larger preview windows on the main search results page.
 This works well in conjunction with the new video strip that you will see in related searches on the Bing website.
-Bing places the video results next to each other, while Google below each other.
+Bing places the video results next to each other, while Google places video results below each other.

-The page itself has received an update as well, with a video filmstrip added to its top that you can use to select a new video after you are done watching the old one.
+The page itself has received an update as well.
+A video filmstrip was added to its top that you can use to select a new video after you are done watching the old one.
 The video playing area has been enlarged on the page as well to play the video in a better resolution on Bing.